 A four or 30-week placement, depending on the length of degree you choose, will give you the practical experience you need to succeed in the communication and media sector.
 Your placement experience will help to shape your appreciation of the industry, place theory into practice, provide a variety of professional contacts, and enhance your CV – all essential for starting a career after graduation.

 Our graduates have progressed into roles such as account executive, communication officer, copywriter, PR executive and concept managers.

-93% of our final year students said they have had the right opportunities to work with other students as part of their course.
+85% of our final year students felt the staff are good at explaining things.
 Join us on live chat now to find out more, or register to meet us at an open day.

 Interested in studying this course part-time?
 Enquire now.

 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.

 3 years (including a 4-week placement) or 4 years (including a minimum 30-week placement), full-time

 All subjects considered